raimondo-ignizio/recycling-memos/README.md

 # Description

-This PHP application let's you take track of recycling collections by creating and storing memos in a database.
+This PHP application lets you take track of recycling collections by creating and storing memos in a database.

 # Usage